ADMISSIONS

 IN-YEAR ADMISSIONS

 All in year admissions are co-ordinated by the school governing body and will depend on vacancies in the relevant year group at the time of application.
-Parents seeking an in-year school place should contact the school directly for further information or complete the application and SIF forms on the Admissions Page of the school website.
-In the event of there being more applicants than places available the admission criteria will be applied.
-The school aims to inform parents and carers of the outcome of their in-year application in writing within 10 days and within 15 school days.
-The school will inform unsuccessful applicants of the right to appeal.
-Prospective parents/carers are always welcome to visit the school.
-To do so, please make an appointment with the school office.
+Parents seeking an in-year school place should contact the school directly for further information and complete the in-year application form on the school’s website.
+A copy of the SIF will need to be completed and returned for applications under categories 5 or 6.
+In the event of there being more applicants than places available, the admission criteria will be applied.
+The school aims to inform parents of the outcome of their in year application in writing within 10 school days and will notify parents in any event within 15 school days of the application being received.
+If an application is unsuccessful, Hertfordshire County Council will write to you with registration details to enable you to login and appeal online at www.hertfordshire.gov.uk/schoolappeals

 HOW TO APPLY

-school website and return it to the school.
+Parents/carers applying under categories 5 or 6 are also required to complete a School Information Form (SIF) available from the school or on our school website: www.astonmarys.herts.sch.uk/about-aston-stmarys/admissions and return it to the school.
 If a SIF is not completed, the Governing Board will apply the school’s Admission Arrangements using only the information supplied on the Hertfordshire County Council application form, which may result in the application being given a lower priority.
-This SIF should be returned to the school before 9.30am the 15th January 2023.
-Please include any appropriate accompanying documentation for categories 5 and 6.
+This SIF should be returned to the school before the deadline.

-The school reserves the right to amend the category applied under if the forms are not completed fully or the
+It is the parents’/carers’ responsibility to provide all the information required.
+The school is not obliged to chase missing information.
+The school reserves the right to amend the category applied under if the forms are not completed fully or the information cannot be verified.

 The Local Authority will notify all parents of the place offered or refused at the same time as it does for Community Schools.
-Details of this can be found at www.hertfordshire.gov.uk\admissions.
+Details of this can be found at www.hertfordshire.gov.uk/admissions.

 OVER SUBSCRIPTION